IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

     (Required for new resource) Cluster ID.

-  cluster_region (True, str, None)
-    (Required for new resource) Cluster region (e.g., us-south).

   cluster_all_namespaces (True, bool, None)
     (Required for new resource) designate to install into all namespaces.

   label (True, str, None)
     (Required for new resource) the label for this instance.

-  offering_id (True, str, None)
-    (Required for new resource) Offering ID this instance was created from.

-  catalog_id (True, str, None)
-    (Required for new resource) Catalog ID this instance was created from.

-  version (True, str, None)
-    (Required for new resource) The version this instance was installed from (not version id).

-  cluster_namespaces (True, list, None)
-    (Required for new resource) List of target namespaces to install into.

   id (False, str, None)